JOB TITLE: Museum Technician I Working Title: Education Intern

 • Excellent written and oral communication skills.

 All relevant experience must be included on application to receive proper credit.
-A resume and cover letter should be submitted along with the completed state application PD-107.
+A resume and cover letter may be submitted along with the completed state application.

 It is the policy of the State of North Carolina and the N.C.
 Department of Natural and Cultural Resources that all employees provide proof of employment eligibility (immigration and naturalization) on the first day of employment.
 We participate in E-Verify (Employment Eligibility Verification System).